- Search Graduate Jobs

 What’s the biggest limitation of your job?

 I have found working in technology a steep learning curve.
 While this is the biggest plus for me, at times I get so engrossed in learning new technical skills that I do not prioritise participating in networking events and activities.
 So, I am booking some time to meet people outside my stream and foster quality connections with them.

 What would your career be if you weren’t doing what you’re doing now?

-I am passionate about understanding customers’ requirements, their pain points and providing them with right information and solution.
+I am passionate about understanding the requirements and pain points of customers, then providing them with the right information and solution.
 If I wasn’t doing what I’m doing now, with my MBA background I would have gone for the Marketing stream.

 Which three pieces of advice would you give to a current university student?